-2 February 2023 — In this Reddal webinar, we discuss how leveraging a systematic and structured methodology for international expansion and new market entry can increase chances of success.
+2 February 2023 — In a series of webinars and lectures, we discuss how leveraging a systematic and structured methodology for international expansion and new market entry can increase chances of success.

 29 November 2021 — With the vaccine roll-out continuing and a gradual resumption of economic activities ongoing, the world is slowly seeking a way to live with COVID-19.
 For Korean companies, while the local economy is still weak, now is a good time to look for further opportunities in new markets.